Am I considered an international student?

-Transfer students applying to the Dental Hygiene program are required to complete prerequisite courses before enrolling in the program.
+Transfer students applying to the Dental Hygiene program must complete prerequisite courses before enrolling in the program.

-Students who attended universities outside of the United States and wish to attend University of the Pacific must go through a four-step process, including a required transcript evaluation and official course descriptions.
-You can find details about the process at our International Coursework page.
+Students who attended universities outside of the United States and wish to attend the University of the Pacific must go through a four-step process, including a required transcript evaluation and official course descriptions.
+You can find details about the process on our International Coursework page.

 International students with DDS degrees are encouraged to explore Pacific's International Dental Studies Program.
-This is a program that allows graduates of foreign dental programs to earn a DDS degree in the United States.
-For more information, contact University of Pacific's Arthur A. Dugoni School of Dentistry at IDS@pacific.edu.
+This program allows graduates of foreign dental programs to earn a DDS degree in the United States.
+For more information, contact the University of Pacific's Arthur A. Dugoni School of Dentistry at IDS@pacific.edu.

 Please visit the International Dental Studies website for more information.